 9. Start a journal

-I’ve kept a journal since I was twelve years old!
-I have several of them locked away in the depths of my closet for nobody to ever read.
+I’ve kept a journal since I was twelve!
 Writing is really therapeutic for me, and a great time capsule for my thoughts for certain milestones in life.
 Pictures are what you want people to see, but writing is how you really feel.
-I keep journals for both at home, and for my travel adventures.
+Keep up with your journal on your next adventure to remember your travels.

 Thanks for reading!
 I hope this post has helped you come up with ideas on how you can cure your “travel bug” in the comfort of your own home.
 I’d love to read in the comments below what you’ve been doing at home to feed your wanderlust.